duarm/catchme/README.md

 ## Configuration
 ### catchme
+You just need to start mpv with an ipc server, and tell catchme where's the socket file located, step-by-step below.

 First, edit the SOCKET_FILE macro in config.h to point to the socket file which will be created by mpv's ipc server.
 On our case, it will be located at $XDG_CONFIG_HOME/catchme/catchme-socket.